Direct sampling of projected entangled-pair states: Introduction

 Recently, however, interest has mounted in sampling procedures that do not involve a Markov Chain, but instead are able to generate a sample directly from the probability distribution.
 A famous example of these so-called direct sampling approaches is the Box-Muller algorithm to sample variables distributed by Gaussians \cite{Box1958ADeviates}.
 This approach has the great advantage that all samples can be generated in parallel, which is especially useful in light of recent advances in computer hardware such as massively parallel GPUs.
 Furthermore, the samples are independent from each other, which is not the case in MCMC methods.
 Related to this interdependency in MCMC are aspects that reduce its efficiency such as long autocorrelation times and poor mixing.
 By employing direct sampling schemes, these shortcomings are eliminated.
 Examples of recent progress in direct sampling are flow models \cite{Dinh2016DensityNVP,Kingma2018Glow:Convolutions} and autoregressive neural networks \cite{pmlr-v48-oord16,Oord2016WaveNet} in the context of generative machine learning.
 These have recently been used in a physical context, such as for sampling classical many-body systems \cite{Wu2019SolvingNetworks}, in the context of lattice field theories \cite{Albergo2019Flow-basedSHANAHAN} and optimization of variational states for many-body systems \cite{Sharir2020DeepSystems, Hibat-Allah2020RecurrentFunctions, casert2020dynamical}.

 In the case of MPS, the use of canonical forms can be used to construct a direct sampling algorithm, where the physical degrees of freedom are sampled according to the square of the wave function $|\Psi|^2$ \cite{Ferris2012PerfectNetworks}.
+The canonical form allows to easily construct low-dimensional conditional distributions, that can be sampled sequentially to generate a configuration from a high-dimensional probability distribution.
+Recently, the conditional distributions for classical partition functions modeled as two-dimensional tensor networks were approximated by a tensor renormalization algorithm and the resulting samples were subsequently used as trial states for a Metropolis algorithm \cite{Frias-Perez2021CollectiveRenormalization}.
 Although canonical forms are not generic for PEPS representations and direct sampling according to $p_{\Psi} = |\Psi|^2$ is not possible, in this paper we propose an approximate scheme for generating samples efficiently.
 We construct an auxiliary distribution $p_c$, from which we can sample directly, and that is closely related to $p_{\Psi}$.
 The mismatch between $p_c$ and $p_{\Psi}$ can be systematically reduced, and is accounted for in the estimation of expectation values by employing importance sampling.
 We show that this scheme performs well, and we use this direct sampling approach to efficiently find variational ground states of two-dimensional interacting spin systems.

 The paper is organized as follows.
 In section~\ref{sec:peps}, we review the PEPS construction and how sampling can be used to estimate observables.
 In section~\ref{sec:sampling}, we describe the previously used MCMC algorithm, and we introduce our direct sampling algorithm.
 In section~\ref{sec:optimization}, we introduce the details of the variational optimization algorithm we use to optimize PEPS wave functions.
 In section~\ref{sec:results}, we benchmark our sampling algorithm on the classical Ising model (which can be written as a simple PEPS) and on the variational optimization of the transverse-field Ising model and the antiferromagnetic Heisenberg model.